 To new students the sensei will be patient, and understanding.
 Since he or she knows that you must first understand what is needed before you can give it.
 To the middle ranks who have been training for sometime the sensei will be much more demanding, seeking greater accuracy, and effort.
 Leaving no doubt in their minds that they still have a long way to go.

-While to the senior kyu ranks on the other hand, the sensei will be a hard task master.
-Seemingly never satisfied with their technique, or the effort they put out.
-Instead the sound of, "mo ichi do" (one more time) will constantly ring in their ears.
-Especially, as they draw ever closer to their Sho Dan exam and its tightly held promise of a black belt and the title of, sempai.
-It is often at this point in time in a student’s journey down the karate road that their understanding of what a sensei is will be on the verge of taking shape.
+To senior ranks the sensei will be an even harder task master.
+Seemingly never satisfied.
+Instead the sound of "mo ichi do" (one more time) will constantly ring in their ears.
+Especially, as they draw ever closer to their Shodan exam, and its tightly held promise of a black belt to all of those who pass the test.

 I for one hope that you do find out the answer to the question, what is a sensei.
 If you do find that person may I suggest that you hold on tight, and never let go.
 Respect them, follow their lead, and learn by their example.
 You will find that the good ones will ask for no reward, save that of loyalty, dedication, and a never endling willingness to challenge your body, mind, and spirit.
 And then in time, after many, many years of training for the love of the art, you too may one day find yourself a sensei standing at the head of a class.

 Remember: "Understanding what you think you know is the hardest part of learning."